Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Two Objection Handling Frameworks Every Rep Should Know

-Before we get to the 25 specific objections, let us cover two frameworks that work for any objection.
-These are not scripts — they are structures.
-Once your reps internalise these, they can handle objections they have never encountered before.
+Before the 25 specific objections, two structural frameworks that work for any pushback.
+Internalise these and your reps can handle objections they have never encountered before.

 Framework 1: Feel-Felt-Found

-This is the classic empathy-based framework, and it has endured for decades because it works.
+The classic empathy-based framework, and it has endured because it works.

-- Feel: Acknowledge the prospect's concern and validate their emotion.
+- Feel: Acknowledge and validate the emotion.
 "I completely understand why you feel that way."

-- Felt: Normalise the concern by referencing others who had the same reaction.
+- Felt: Normalise it by referencing others who reacted the same way.
 "Many of our current customers felt the same way before they started working with us."

 - Found: Share the outcome those others experienced.
 "What they found was that [specific result] within [timeframe]."